vatshal-basdeo-cko/CP-TestPilot-AI/docs/EXPERIMENT_OUTCOME_TESTPILOT.md

 ---

-## 👣 Follow-up
+## 👣 Follow-up & Future Roadmap
--   **Hybrid Search**: Implement a combination of semantic and keyword search to improve retrieval of specific payment terminology.
+The success of this pilot has paved the way for several advanced features designed to move TestPilot AI toward full production integration.

+### Short-Term Refinements
+- **Hybrid Retrieval Strategy**: Implementing a combination of **Semantic (Vector) search** and **Keyword (Lexical) search**.
+This will significantly improve accuracy when dealing with strict Payment Scheme nomenclature that vector embeddings might generalize.
+- **Confidence Re-ranker**: Adding a secondary verification step where a smaller model (e.g., Cross-Encoder) re-scores the top 10 retrieved document chunks for relevance before they are sent to the primary LLM for synthesis.

+### Long-Term Vision
+- **Jira Contextualization**: Automatically retrieving the linked **Jira Ticket** (based on branch name or PR title) to extract Acceptance Criteria.
+The AI will then verify if the code change correctly addresses the technical requirements specified in the ticket.
--   **Multi-step Flows**: Enable "Chained Testing" where the output of one AI test (e.g., an auth token) is used as the input for the next.
+- **Chained (Stateful) Execution**: Enabling multi-step test flows where the output of one API call (e.g., an `auth_token` or `transaction_id`) is automatically extracted and injected into the subsequent natural language request.
+- **GitOps Specification Sync**: Implementing a "watch" service that monitors Git repositories for changes to OpenAPI files and automatically re-indexes them into the vector database, ensuring the AI always works with the latest documentation.
--   **CI/CD Integration**: Move the /ai-test functionality into a GitHub Action to allow automated regression testing via natural language.
+- **CI/CD Integration**: Formalizing a GitHub Action that allows developers to run `/ai-test` commands directly in PR comments, providing instant regression feedback before human review begins.
--   **Jira Integration**: Link test results back to Jira tickets to verify that the API behavior matches the documented acceptance criteria.